sponkmonk/bleeding/README.md

 - vnc
 - take screenshot
 - automatically take screenshot when user open any specific app
+- block number ( you can block number from victim device so the number can't call the victim )

 #### Interested in scatter alfa